Symptoms of COVID-19 vary significantly.

 Two types of tests can be used to diagnose a COVID-19 infection.

-Measures should be taken to prevent infection, particularly vaccination, social distancing, and masking.
+Measures should be taken to prevent infection, particularly vaccination.

 Treatment of COVID-19 depends on how severe the illness is and the likelihood that the person will develop severe disease.

 COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively worldwide.
 For current information on the number of cases and deaths, see the Centers for Disease Control and Prevention: 2019 Novel Coronavirus and the World Health Organization Coronavirus (COVID-19) Dashboard.

 The coronavirus that causes COVID-19 is called SARS-CoV-2.
 It is related to but slightly different from the coronavirus that causes SARS Severe Acute Respiratory Syndrome (SARS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
 There are many different coronaviruses.
 Most of them cause... read more .

 Social determinants of health (conditions in the places where people are born, live, learn, work, and play) impact a wide range of health risks and outcomes, such as exposure to SARS-CoV-2 infection, severe COVID-19, and death, as well as access to testing, vaccination, and treatment.
 In the United States, COVID-19 case, hospitalization, and death rates are higher in some racial and ethnic minority groups, including among people who are Black, Hispanic or Latino, American Indian, and Alaska Native.